BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Bring comfortable walking shoes as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen, a hat, and insect repellent, especially if you plan on visiting the surrounding areas.
+You'll be doing a lot of walking, so comfortable shoes are essential.
+Don't forget sunscreen, a hat, and insect repellent, especially if you plan on visiting the Chan Chan ruins.

 Weather Details